-If the children like their teacher, if they enjoy their company, then they will follow the rules, engage in the lessons, and they won’t make problems–at least not as much as they’d normally do.
+If the children like the teacher, if they enjoy their company, they will follow the rules, engage in the lessons, and they won’t make problems–at least not as much as they’d normally do.

-Ready to take the next step?
+Ready to make the next step?